HOW TO GET FOOD

 A government-issued picture id (e.g., a driving license or passport).
 It DOES NOT have to be issued by the United States or State of Connecticut.

 If you have not visited the Pantry before, or not visited recently, you must also bring a proof of address (e.g., a recent utility bill or bank statement).
-A driver's license issued more than six months ago IS NOT acceptable as a proof of address.
+A driver's license is acceptable if it shows your current address.

-At least once each year, we need to confirm your current address.
+At least once each year, we need to confirm your current address and other details.
 We will let you know here and through other channels when this confirmation is needed.

-For the past year, we have been supplying single-use plastic carrier bags.
-In the coming months, we plan to require clients bring their own re-usable bags.
+Since the start of the COVID-19 pandemic, we have been supplying single-use plastic carrier bags.
+In the coming months, we plan to require clients bring their own reusable bags.
 We will let you know when this change is going to occur.